Richard Sharpe Shaver: The Shaver Mystery

 During 1943, Shaver wrote a letter to Amazing Stories magazine.
 He claimed to have discovered an ancient language he called "Mantong", a sort of Proto-Human language that was the source of all Earthly languages.
-In Mantong, each sound had a hidden meaning, and by applying this formula to any word in any language, one could decode a secret meaning to any word, name or phrase.
+In Mantong, each sound had a hidden meaning; by applying this formula to any word in any language, one could decode a secret meaning to any word, name or phrase.
 Editor Ray Palmer applied the Mantong formula to several words, and said he realized Shaver was on to something.

 According to Palmer (in his autobiography The Secret World), Palmer wrote back to Shaver, asking how he had learned of Mantong.
+Shaver responded with an approximately 10,000-word document titled "A Warning to Future Man".
+Shaver claimed to have worked in a factory where, in 1932, odd things began to occur.
+As Bruce Lanier Wright notes, Shaver "began to notice that one of the welding guns on his job site, 'by some freak of its coil's field atunements', was allowing him to hear the thoughts of the men working around him.
+More frighteningly, he then received the telepathic record of a torture session conducted by malevolent entities in caverns deep within the earth."
+According to Michael Barkun, Shaver offered inconsistent accounts of how he first learned of the hidden cavern world, but that the assembly line story was the "most common version".

-Shaver responded with an approximately 10,000-word document entitled "A Warning to Future Man".
-Shaver wrote of extremely advanced prehistoric races who had built cavern cities inside the Earth before abandoning Earth for another planet due to damaging radiation from the Sun.
+Shaver wrote of extremely advanced prehistoric races who had built cavern cities inside the Earth before abandoning Earth for another planet due to damaging radiation from the Sun: an example of a cryptoterrestrial hypothesis.
 Those ancients also abandoned some of their own offspring here, a minority of whom remained noble and human "Teros", while most degenerated over time into a population of mentally impaired sadists known as "Deros"—short for "detrimental robots".
 Shaver's "robots" were not mechanical constructs, but were robot-like due to their savage behavior.

 These Deros still lived in the cave cities, according to Shaver, kidnapping surface-dwelling people by the thousands for meat or torture.
 With the sophisticated "ray" machinery that the great ancient races had left behind, they spied on people and projected tormenting thoughts and voices into our minds (reminiscent of schizophrenia's "influencing machines" such as the air loom).
 Deros could be blamed for nearly all misfortunes, from minor "accidental" injuries or illnesses to airplane crashes and catastrophic natural disasters.
 Women especially were singled out for brutal treatment, including rape, and Mike Dash notes that "[s]ado-masochism was one of the prominent themes of Shaver's writings".
 Though generally confined to their caves, Shaver claimed that the Deros sometimes traveled with spaceships or rockets, and had dealings with equally evil extraterrestrial beings.
 Shaver claimed to possess first-hand knowledge of the Deros and their caves, insisting he had been their prisoner for several years.